kitnil/awesome/README.md

 ## Others

+- [rfcs](https://github.com/NixOS/rfcs) - The Nix community RFCs
+- [nocode](https://github.com/kelseyhightower/nocode) - The best way to write secure and reliable applications.
+Write nothing; deploy nowhere.
+- [Back-End-Developer-Interview-Questions](https://github.com/arialdomartini/Back-End-Developer-Interview-Questions) - A list of back-end related questions you can be inspired from to interview potential candidates, test yourself or completely ignore
 - [modern-cpp-features](https://github.com/AnthonyCalandra/modern-cpp-features) - A cheatsheet of modern C++ language and library features.
 - [compilers-targeting-c](https://github.com/dbohdan/compilers-targeting-c) - A list of compilers that can generate C code
-- [ProgrammingLanguage-Series](https://github.com/wxyyxc1992/ProgrammingLanguage-Series) - 编程语言语法基础与工程实践 - JavaScript / Java / Python / Rust
+- [ProgrammingLanguage-Series](https://github.com/wxyyxc1992/ProgrammingLanguage-Series) - :books: 编程语言语法基础与工程实践 - JavaScript / Java / Python / Rust
 - [awesome-wasm-langs](https://github.com/appcypher/awesome-wasm-langs) - 😎 A curated list of languages that compile directly to or have their VMs in WebAssembly
 - [write-a-hash-table](https://github.com/jamesroutley/write-a-hash-table) - ✏️ Learn how to write a hash table in C
 - [guix-docker](https://github.com/rudolfolah/guix-docker) - Dockerfile for GNU Guix